-Schematic-based module that counts from 0:0 to 9:59 decimal.
-This macro has three 4-bit outputs, which represent the minutes and seconds digits of the decimal value.
+Up/down counter module which counts between 0:00:00 to 9:59:99 decimal.
+This macro has five 4-bit outputs, which represent the digits of the stopwatch time.

 Design Entry

 In this hierarchical design, you will create various types of macros, including schematic-based macros, HDL-based macros, state machine macros, and CORE Generator macros.
 You will learn the process for creating each of these types of macros, and you will connect the macros together to create the completed stopwatch design.
 All procedures used in the tutorial can be used later for your own designs.